-10. Curriculum Tools and Milestones
+13. Curriculum Tools and Milestones

-a.
+13.1.
 MSUS Course List

-The MSUS List of Classes is a spreadsheet that contains preapproved classes for each program that fulfill stated requirements.
+The MSUS Course Lists is a spreadsheet that contains pre approved classes for each program that fulfill stated requirements.
 The list is located on the SOS Grad Student Resources website and is maintained by the graduate coordinators.
-Students who wish to take a (non-core) course not listed on the Master List toward their plan of study must receive special permission through a petition process.
+Students who wish to take a (non-core) course not listed on the MSUS Course List toward their competency mastery or methods electives, must receive special permission through a petition process.

-Students should consult with faculty and/or their graduate coordinator on course selection for degree requirements.
+Students should consult with their graduate coordinator on course selection for degree requirements.

-b.
+13.2.
 Check Sheet

 Program check sheets are Excel spreadsheets that students can use to draft their plans of study and keep track of milestones.
 Blank check sheets are located on the SOS Grad Student Resources website, on the classes and curriculum page.
-The graduate coordinators send each student a spreadsheet that lists program requirements and milestones before they begin the program.
 Students can use the check sheet to map out all classes they plan to take and discuss with their graduate coordinator and committee chair to ensure it is accurate before submitting the official plan of study.

 Students can continue to update their check sheets as a quick reference in conjunction with the iPOS.
-Many students' iPOSes do not list which courses are taken to meet all requirements (workshops, competency mastery electives, general electives, etc.), so the check sheet can be quite helpful.
+Many students' iPOSes do not list which courses are taken to meet all requirements (methods electives, competency mastery electives, general electives, etc.), so the check sheet can be quite helpful.